Putting our brands first: How Bold prepares for peak season traffic in 2022

 We need to make sure that the things we’re putting out around this time are going to provide enough value to the merchant, or are very much Black Friday-related.
 That way, we can prioritize the important pieces for Black Friday and hold off on other releases, so as not to add incidental bugs.

-We are actively answering tickets, watching our KPIs, investigating any little blips, and communicating with all of our teams; that way, we have a continuous pulse on how things are going.
-And if things are going smooth at 3 a.m., we’ll probably also be watching Billy Madison.
+We will still take the approach of having a BFCM “Command Center," each team working around the clock, with others on-call.
+We will be actively answering tickets, watching our KPIs, investigating any little blips, and communicating with all of our teams.
+That way, we have a continuous pulse on how things are going.

-We use the previous year’s traffic to anticipate and plan for all the spikes to help us determine the staffing requirements.
+We'll use the previous year’s traffic to anticipate and plan for all the spikes to help us determine the staffing requirements.
 When do we need the most support, and when can I sleep?
-(I have a hammock in my office over the weekend).

 If there’s anything to take away from this, it's that Black Friday should be treated like any other project.